Article

 Perform A/B tests

-A good starting point is to send A/B test emails, targeting CX, to limited segments of your customer base.
+A good starting point is to send A/B test emails targeting CX to limited segments of your customer base.
 The resulting information can help you predict how these new CX assets will perform and if you need to make any adjustments before widespread release.

-Use your community forum as a focus group
+Use your community as a focus group

 Community forums can be a priceless resource for understanding the customer experience.
 Customers often use forums to share their thoughts, including product or process pain points, feature requests, and the most important or beneficial tools.
+Community forums benefit businesses by providing information brands need to understand their customers better and improve the CX.

 Talk to customer-facing staff